fz172/fanfly/_posts/2025-06-10-control_stick_connectors.md

 ### Extract pins

 The connector went through a tiny hole below the control stick previously.
 I needed to get the wires and connector back out.
 So I had to remove the pins and dissemble the connector.
-The copilot side was easy, but several pins got stuck from the pilot side when trying to get them out of the CPC using a pin extactor.
+The copilot side was easy, but several pins got stuck from the pilot side when trying to get them out of the CPC using a pin extractor.
 I ended up damaging a few pins.
 So I cut the wire and re-attached some new pins.

 ### Enlarging holes